osgamearchive/scorched3d/scorched/data/globalmods/apoc/readme.txt

             - Inspired by Brain Damage's 'Super Tracer +' :)
         - Nitro - faster moving fuel that costs more

-    Weapons Removed or Made Unpurchaseable due to lack of use, redundancy or ineffectiveness
+    Weapons Removed, Reworked or Made Unpurchaseable due to lack of use, redundancy or ineffectiveness
         - Bouncing Betty
         - Instamountain
         - Ring Of Dirt